Josh-Reimer/Manual-Server/README.md

 Manual_Server is a simple web app built with python3 flask and pure javascript for managing all your pdf manuals.
+What makes this app different than all the gazillions of other self-hosted apps?
+It doesn't use a database!
+It uses the file system entirely!
+This is partially because I am unfamiliar with databases and also I wanted to be able to easily run this anywhere.
+I might have to migrate to mysql or something sometime.

 INSTALLATION